 Your doctor sends the tissue that they remove, including the lymph nodes, to the laboratory.
 This is to check that they have removed all of the cancer in the cervix, and to see if there are any cancer cells in the lymph nodes.

-Your doctor will offer you more treatment if there is a risk that cancer cells have been left behind, or if there is any sign that the cancer has spread.
+Your specialist will offer you more treatment if there is a risk that cancer cells have been left behind, or if there is any sign that the cancer has spread.
 Treatment is usually with chemotherapy and radiotherapy (chemoradiotherapy).

 You will be in hospital for between 1 and 3 days.
 And recovering at home afterwards for at least another month or so.